krisleech/medicine/README.md

 dependency :vote_repo
 ```

-When no default is specified and is not injected an error will be raised on
+When no default is specified and is not injected an exception will be raised on
 initialization.

 ## Default dependencies